Frequently Asked Questions

 An adaptive behavior service protocol encompasses (a) a written description of procedures for implementing a specified service to address a patient’s assessment or treatment goal(s) and (b) implementation of the procedures with the patient.

 Adaptive behavior service protocol modification involves changes made by a qualified health care provider (QHP) to the procedures for implementing an adaptive behavior service.
 Protocol modification includes but is not limited to (a) adjustments to specific components of a protocol (e.g., treatment targets, treatment goals, observation and measurement, reinforcers, reinforcer delivery, prompts, instructions, materials, discriminative stimuli, contextual variables); (b) observations to determine if the protocol components are functioning effectively for the patient or require adjustments; (c) active direction of a technician while the technician delivers a service to a patient to ensure that the procedures are being implemented correctly, to correct errors in implementation, or to train the technician to implement a modified protocol; and (d) QHP implementation of the protocol with the patient to determine if changes are needed to improve patient progress or to test a modified protocol.
 Any protocol-modification services that are delivered during face-to-face sessions with patients or caregivers are billable.
-Modifying written protocols is an indirect service that is not reported separately, but is bundled with 0373T for payment.
+Modifying written protocols is an indirect service that is not reported separately, but is bundled with 97155, 97158 or 0373T for payment.

 In order to be truly available to assist behavior technicians who are rendering 0362T or 0373T, the QHP cannot be providing direct assessment or treatment services to another client or a caregiver at the same time, because they cannot immediately leave their session(s) whenever needed to assist with the other session(s).
 The QHP could, however, be “immediately available and interruptible” to assist with 0362T or 0373T services if they are providing direction to a behavior technician who is implementing intervention with a client, reported with code 97155 (adaptive behavior treatment with protocol modification, administered by QHP, which may include simultaneous direction of technician).
 When scheduling 0362T and 0373T sessions, providers must ensure that a QHP will be present in the same location and not assigned to deliver any direct services to clients or caregivers that would prevent them from being “immediately available and interruptible.”